-Since 2011, sargassum seaweed has periodically washed ashore in large quantities.
+For approximately the past decade, sargassum seaweed has periodically washed ashore in large quantities.
 Prior to this time, only small amounts of the seaweed would wash ashore.
 As it decomposes near shore, it can kill seagrass through shading and deoxygenation, prevent turtle nesting, and smother coral.
 Sargassum also creates hydrogen sulfide, a foul smelling and toxic gas that can irritate lungs and eyes.
 It also poses a significant economic issue for the region both in a reduction in tourism and in the cost to remove and dispose of the seaweed as it washes up on beaches.

-Figure 44.
+Figure 46.
 Sargassum build up on a beach in USVI.